Course Introduction to Programming

 }

-The Submission Status shows that our code is correct and has been accepted by Judge (the program that evaluates the codes ๐Ÿ˜ƒ).
+The Submission Status shows that our code is correct and has been accepted by the Judge (the program that evaluates the codes ๐Ÿ˜ƒ).